Onboard update and change tracking solutions to Azure Automation

 Onboard an Azure VM

 There are multiple ways to onboard machines, you can onboard the solution from a virtual machine, from browsing multiple machines from your Automation account, or by runbook.
-This tutorial walks through through enabling Update Management through a runbook.
+This tutorial walks through enabling Update Management through a runbook.
 To onboard Azure Virtual Machines at scale, an existing VM must be onboarded with the Change tracking or Update management solution.
 In this step, you onboard a virtual machine with Update management, and Change tracking.

 Enable Change Tracking and Inventory